2022 Summer Camp Frequently Asked Questions:

 During lunch we may share cafeteria space with other school programs, camps and the general public.

 Camp is open from 8:00am until 5:30pm.
 There are planned activities from 9am-4:30pm.
-Starting this year there will be a late fee of $1.00 per minute, per child, after 5:30pm.
+There will be a late fee of $1.00 per minute, per child, after 5:30pm.
 Repeated tardiness may result in dismissal from the program.
 On trip days we load the busses and leave promptly; we do not hold the bus for late students.
 If you miss the bus you will not be refunded for the trip.

 Camp is a full day program.
 For safety reasons we do not accept children from other programs or camps.